 If the wood sounds hollow or you notice small holes or cracks, it could be a sign of termite damage.
-If you suspect termite damage in your home, it is essential to contact a termite control expert like the team at Truly Nolen Pest & Termite Control.
+If you suspect termite damage in your home, it is essential to contact a termite control expert like the team at Palmetto Exterminators Pest & Termite Control.

 5. Frass (Termite Droppings)

 Another sign of a termite infestation is the presence of frass, or termite droppings.
 Drywood termites create small, pellet-shaped droppings that can accumulate near the infested area.

 These droppings can be found in small piles or scattered around your home, resembling sawdust or coffee grounds.
 If you notice frass in your home, it's essential to contact a pest control professional to inspect and treat the infestation.